chen524266/jacoco_add/README.md

 ###Introduction

-Based on the jacoco branch  0.8.7, merging incremental coverage and different class code coverage at different time notes.
+Based on the jacoco branch  0.8.7, generate incremental code coverage and merge different exec files at different classId and different time.

 Please refer to the blog for the second development strategy https://blog.csdn.net/qq_34418450/article/details/135386280?spm=1001.2014.3001.5501